 Matthew J. Ellis, B.Sc., M.B., B.Chir., Ph.D., FRCP is being honored for his seminal contributions in understanding the genomics of breast cancer and translating this knowledge to the clinic in order to improve the efficacy of breast cancer treatment.
 His translational approaches to studying the genomic aspects of breast cancer, drug resistance and biomarkers for breast cancer prognosis, coupled with his pioneering research in the pre-surgical treatment of breast cancer, has led to the identification of tumor markers and implementation of new treatment regimens that are being increasingly used worldwide.

 A clinician-scientist, Dr. Ellis has devoted his career to bridging the gap between basic research and patient care.
-His research has used cutting edge/state of the art technology to gain a better overall understanding of how genetic aberrations in breast cancer cells influence disease characteristics and therapeutic response.
+His research has used cutting-edge/state-of-the-art technology to gain a better overall understanding of how genetic aberrations in breast cancer cells influence disease characteristics and therapeutic response.
 Over the last 20 years, Dr. Ellis led a series of clinical trials that established standard of care, using breast-conserving therapy, for postmenopausal women with ER+ HER2- stage 2 and 3 disease.
 He also recognized the extraordinary scientific opportunity these neoadjuvant (pre-surgical) clinical trials offered and championed their use (and collection of biospecimens therein) to explore mechanisms of drug resistance in breast cancer and discover biomarkers of drug action.

 Dr. Ellis conducted seminal genome sequencing studies that identified mutations in TP53 and NF1 as mediators for poor outcomes and mutations in MAP3K1 and GATA3 as mediators of more favorable, indolent disease.
 He also discovered links between single strand DNA repair defects and endocrine therapy resistance, and ESR1 translocation as a cause for endocrine therapy resistance and metastasis.
 Several laboratories are now trying to develop therapeutic approaches targeted to these genomic events.
 Dr. Ellis also pioneered research into the clinical relevance of activating mutations in HER2 and was instrumental in identifying HER2 mutations that could serve as therapeutic targets.